MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 This section provides step-by-step guidance for the following tasks:

 1. Install [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703).
-1. Create or obtain public key certificates.
+2. Create or obtain public key certificates.
-1. Create an .msi configuration package.
+3. Create an .msi configuration package.
-   1. Add your certificates.
+   a.
+Add your certificates.
-   1. Enter the 16-digit RN number for your Surface Dock 2 or Surface Thunderbolt 4 Dock devices.
+   b.
+Enter the 16-digit RN number for your Surface Dock 2 or Surface Thunderbolt 4 Dock devices.
-   1. Configure UEFI settings.
+   c.
+Configure UEFI settings for component policies: USB Data, Ethernet, or Audio.
-1. Build and apply the configuration package to targeted Surface devices.
+4. Create and apply the configuration package to targeted Surface devices.
+5. Use Surface App to confirm the resultant policy state of the managed Surface Dock.

 >[!IMPORTANT]
 >The **Random Number (RN)** is a unique 16-digit hex code identifier provisioned at the factory and printed in small type on the dock's underside.
 The RN differs from most serial numbers because it can't be read electronically.
 This ensures proof of ownership is established only by reading the RN when physically accessing the device.
 The RN may also be obtained during the purchase transaction and is recorded in Microsoft inventory systems.